-Policy 3-56: The Residential Centre Zone shall permit residential development up to three units per lot and a narrow range of commercial and community uses which seamlessly fit into a residential environment.
-Zone standards shall be flexible to promote infill Development.
-Residential development with four to six dwelling units shall be permitted by site plan approval.
+Policy 4-63: The Residential Centre Zone shall permit residential development up to three units per lot and a narrow range of commercial and community uses which seamlessly fit into a residential environment.
+Zone standards shall be flexible to promote infill development.

-Policy 3-57: Council shall consider entering into a development agreement to enable proposals for residential developments with more than six dwelling units or bed and breakfast establishments with six or more units in the Residential Centre Zone.
+Policy 4-64: Residential development with four to six dwelling units per lot and boarding houses with four to six sleeping units shall be permitted by site plan approval in the Residential Centre Zone.
+Policy 4-65: Council shall consider entering into a development agreement to enable proposals for home-based business type accommodations with six or more units in the Residential Centre Zone.
 When considering such developments, special considerations shall be given to the following:

-- (a) that the bulk and massing of the buildings are architecturally broken up through a mix of stepbacks, setbacks, projections, and recesses and similar visual elements in the building's facades to minimize the contrast between the building and its surroundings; - (b) that the building features are reminiscent of traditional rural homes including but not limited to thick window mouldings, vertically oriented windows, porches or decks and similar features; - (c) that parking areas are planned and landscaped in a way that they do not create adverse effects on neighbouring properties; - (d) that stormwater runoff from impervious areas is appropriately managed and unlikely to cause disturbance on neighbouring properties; and - (e) the proposal complies with the general development agreement approval policies of Section 6.3.2 of this Plan.
+- (a) that the bulk and massing of the buildings are architecturally broken up to create visual interest and to minimize the contrast between the building and its surroundings; - (b) that parking areas are planned in a way that they do not create adverse effects on neighbouring properties; - (c) that stormwater runoff from impervious areas is appropriately managed and unlikely to cause disturbance on neighbouring properties; and - (d) the proposal complies with the general development agreement review Policy 7-22.

-3.4.5 Light Industrial Centre Zone
+4.4.5 Light Industrial Centre Zone

 Serviced community centres often attract some industrial development such as light manufacturing and warehouses.
 These are generally welcome additions of employment and economic activity in the communities of Richmond County.
 However, many of the resulting land uses are too disruptive to be mixed into the general community fabric, and will, therefore, be regulated through a separate land use zone.
-To make optimal use of municipal infrastructure provided in serviced areas, the zone shall focus on small to medium lots which can accommodate many businesses in a relatively small area.
+To make optimal use of municipal infrastructure provided in serviced areas, the zone shall focus on small to medium lots that can accommodate many businesses in a relatively small area.

-Policy 3-58: Council shall, through the Land Use By-law, establish the Light Industrial Centre Zone.
+Policy 4-66: Council shall, through the Land Use By-law, establish the Light Industrial Centre Zone.
 This zone is intended to accommodate light industrial development of limited intensity on small to medium lot sizes.

-Policy 3-59: The Light Industrial Centre Zone shall permit light manufacturing and assembly, production facilities, service and maintenance shops, automobile sales, large retail establishments, recycling depots, storage, warehousing, and similar uses.
+Policy 4-67: The Light Industrial Centre Zone shall permit light manufacturing and assembly, production facilities, service and maintenance shops, automobile sales, large retail establishments, recycling depots, storage, warehousing, and similar uses.
 Drive-through restaurants shall be permitted in the Light Industrial Centre Zone by site plan approval.

-Policy 3-60: Within the Light Industrial Centre Zone, uses that have an increased potential of emitting noises and odours shall be restricted by special buffering requirements from non-industrial developments.
+Policy 4-68: Within the Light Industrial Centre Zone, uses that have an increased potential of emitting noises and odours shall be restricted by special buffering requirements from non-industrial developments.

-Policy 3-61: Council shall consider proposals to amend the maps of the Land Use By-law to rezone lands in the Serviced Centre Designation to the Light Industrial Centre Zone.
+Policy 4-69: Council shall consider proposals to amend the maps of the Land Use By-law to rezone lands in the Serviced Centre Designation to the Light Industrial Centre Zone.
 Council shall not approve such a rezoning unless Council is satisfied:

-- (a) that the property to be rezoned is not within the Main Street Zone or Residential Centre Zone at the time of the proposal; - (b) that all standards of the Light Industrial Centre Zone are observed for the proposed development; and - (c) that the proposal meets the general criteria for amending the Land Use By-law, set out in the policies of Section 6.3.2 of this Plan.
+- (a) that the property to be rezoned is not within the Main Street Zone or Residential Centre Zone at the time of the proposal; - (b) that all standards of the Light Industrial Centre Zone are observed for the proposed development; and - (c) that the proposal meets the general criteria for amending the Land Use By-law, set out in Policy 7-22.

-3.4.6 Comprehensive Development District Zone
+4.4.6 Comprehensive Development District Zone